Receiving Your Aid

 GPA - Academic Standing

-A student must maintain a minimum CGPA (cumulative grade point average) of 2.0 out of a 4.0 scale for each trimester of enrollment as listed on the NUHS academic transcript.
+A student must maintain a minimum CGPA (cumulative grade point average) of 2.0 out of a 4.0 scale for each trimester of enrollment.
+An overall GPA of at least a "C" (2.0) or its equivalent, or academic standing consistent with graduation requirements, must be achieved by the end of the second year for students in programs greater than two years.

 - Incompletes will be calculated in the GPA.